-Life Sciences companies are under increasing pressure to use advanced manufacturing processes and sciences to ensure that manufactured drugs meet compliance requirements of patient safety, product quality and data integrity.
-Additionally, social and political pressures require them to produce drugs that are affordable to a broader section of patients across the economic ladder.
-To achieve these patient-focused outcomes, they are not only designing quality into their operations and systems, but they are also validating them to ensure that these systems and processes function as designed.
-This article addresses why validation projects fail and result in signification cost increases.
+Life sciences companies are under increasing pressure to use advanced manufacturing processes and sciences to ensure that manufactured drugs and devices meet patient safety, product quality, and data integrity compliance requirements.
+Additionally, social and political pressures require them to produce affordable medicines and therapies for a broader section of patients across the economic ladder.
+To achieve these patient-focused outcomes, life sciences manufacturers design quality into their operations and systems and validate them to ensure that these systems and processes function as designed.

-Validation is the documented evidence of testing to verify that computerized systems and processes consistently perform as designed and is “fit for use”.
-Since validated systems must be maintained in a validated state, any changes to validated systems are required to be re-validated.
-Thus validation is a recurring cost and if not performed in an optimal manner, could significantly increase the Cost of Goods (COG).
+Validation is the documented evidence of testing to verify that computerized systems, equipment, and processes consistently perform as designed and are “fit for use.”
+Since validated systems must be maintained in a validated state, any changes to the system must be revalidated.
+Thus validation is a recurring cost and, if not performed optimally, could significantly increase the cost of goods sold (COGS).

-Many validation projects invariably overrun budgets and fail to meet schedules.
+Many validation projects invariably run over budget and fail to meet schedules.
 This conundrum often results in management eyeing validation costs suspiciously.
-Under cost containment pressures from management, there is a tendency to cut corners which results in an increased compliance risks.
-This article provides factors that cause validation projects to fail and how to proactively address those factors to pre-emp failures.
-Some of the common observations and citations on validation by regulatory auditors include:
+Under cost containment pressures from management, there is a tendency to cut corners, resulting in increased compliance risks.

-- Failure to validate a system used for regulatory purpose
+Failure to validate a system used for regulatory purposes

 Validation project failure can be attributed to the following factors: